 You can pre-purchase burial rights at Heritage Acres, including selecting a specific burial location.
 Or, if you prefer, you may make a decision about your exact burial location later, or even allow family members to do so.
 Whatever you choose, simply call us at 513-231-6438 to arrange a tour of our burial meadow and woodlands, and discuss your options.

 We offer a variety of options for burial, including both full body green burial and cremation burial in our meadow, as well as cremation burial in our woodlands.
-Heritage Acres also has a lovely scatter garden for those who would like to scatter a loved one’s ashes.
 We encourage you to make pre-arrangements and to pre-purchase burial rights.
-Survivors can also contact us at (513) 633-8703 with at-need burial inquiries or view our pricing page for more information.
+Survivors can also contact us at (513) 231-6438 with at-need burial inquiries or view our pricing page for more information.

 Choose a Burial Container